Mansfield PA and Richmond Township in Tioga County PA |

 UNCLE JIM'S FIRST AUTO RIDE

 "Look a' here, Sermanty, jest see what's in this here paper!"
-Thus
+Thus exclaimed

-were sitting before the kitchen fire, she knitting, he reading the paper.
+before the kitchen fire, she knitting, he reading the paper.

 " I can't read without my spec's so you will have to read it," Aunt Samanthy replied.